How to visit Central Park for the first time

 Rentals are seasonal and offered on a first-come, first-served basis.

-As far as the famous horse-drawn carriage rides are concerned, we know that many tourists may want to have this fairy-tale experience, but here at The Empty Nest Explorers, we don’t support it.
+Regarding the famous horse-drawn carriage rides, we know that many tourists may want to have this fairy-tale experience, but here at The Empty Nest Explorers, we don’t support it.
 It’s been a controversial issue here in New York for many years, and just this week a horse collapsed in the street due to the summer heat.
 So we would rather not recommend it.

 Anything special for kids at Central Park?